movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Steps 3 through 10 are connected for transactions containing ordered data.
 Superblock construction updates the generation, root/chunk locations and levels, bytes used, log-root fields, and one rotating backup-root slot.
 Each readable in-range mirror gets its own physical `bytenr` and CRC32C.
-Public write paths remain gated until initial VOP integration and strict writable format validation are complete.
+Strict mount-time validation now gates the VFS write paths described above.

 ## VFS operation order